Articles on Objective Justification

 The claim is made that Objective Justification eliminates faith, on the grounds that if the world is already justified in Christ, then every individual is already saved without faith.

-Further, this argument assumes that Divine jurisprudence is univocally equivalent to human justice.
+Further, this argument which insists that objective justification contradicts justification by faith alone assumes that Divine jurisprudence is univocally equivalent to human justice.
 Indeed, it is not and cannot be, for no words used to describe God and His works may be taken in the same sense as when they are used to describe man.

 VI.
 Divine Forensic Justice is Not Equivalent to Human Justice